 - Address: Sultan Amir Ahmad Bathhouse, Alavi Street, Kashan

 Sultan Amir Ahmad's Hammam is a perfect example of a traditional Iranian bathhouse.
 It was Constructed during the Safavid Dynasty in the 16th century.
-Sultan Amir Ahmad hammam is one of the essential historical Persian Hammams located in the heart of Kashan, registered in 1976 as one of Iran's National Heritage.
-The bathhouse features richly coloured tiles, delicate paintings, and a fantastic panorama of the city's minarets and wind towers.
+Sultan Amir Ahmad Hammam is one of the essential historical Persian Hammams located in the heart of Kashan, registered in 1976 as one of Iran's National Heritage.
+The bathhouse features richly colored tiles, delicate paintings, and a fantastic panorama of the city's minarets and wind towers.

 Sultan Amir Ahmad bathhouse has an area of 1102 square meters.
 Its interior is decorated with turquoise and gold tiles, bricks, plasterwork, and frescoes.
 The roof features multiple gilded glass domes that provide light to the bathhouse.
 If you visit Sultan Amir Ahmad's bathhouse, go to the rooftop where the sky, glass openings, and domes have created a photogenic background.